 When you get down to it, as a consumer you will choose, when you have a choice presented to you, to go to a business that specializes in a unique area in which you have a specific need.
-Specialization is in itself a fundamental marketing system, for it helps to project an aura of superiority.
+Specialization is in itself a fundamental marketing strategy, for it helps to project an aura of superiority.

-When you deal with a specialist, you will automatically assume that he or she has greater expertise, has greater knowledge about the field and offers greater service since, by catering to a unique market, it implies that he or she will have somewhat of a better understanding of your situation, needs and concerns.
+When you deal with a specialist, you will automatically assume that he or she has greater expertise, has greater knowledge about the field, and offers greater service since, by catering to a unique market, it implies that he or she will have somewhat of a better understanding of your situation, needs, and concerns.
 In short, specialization implies superiority.

 Niche marketing is the wave of the future.
 And the greater the competition will become, the greater the need for more specialists.
 Why do you think there is a trend in specialty stores these days?
 There are stores selling only dry foods in bulk.
 There are vitamin and food supplement stores.
 There are electronics and computer stores.
 There are toy stores.
 There are specialty crafts stores.
 There are even mothers-to-be and baby-only clothing stores!

 The need to specialize is obvious.
 Here's an example.
-Today, you can get a toaster from a department store, a home furnishings store, an appliance store, a kitchenware store, a grocery store and a drugstore.
+Today, you can get a toaster from a department store, a home furnishings store, an appliance store, a kitchenware store, a grocery store, and a drugstore.
 Even a bank!

 With all these stores storming you with information, your very limited time to be able to shop around for the best product at the best price will more than likely cause you to go the one that pops into your mind the moment you have a need for a toaster.
 I mean, all you want is a toaster!

 But, if there were a store like “Toasters-R-Us,” you'd probably go there first!